West Nile to Zika: How One Virus Helped New York City Prepare for AnotherPosted on by

 No one told the Aedes mosquito that New York is the city that never sleeps.

-The type of mosquito that can spread Zika virus (Zika) is most active during the day and hides at night when our city’s mosquito control efforts are in full swing, meaning that our scientists had to find a way to reach it during pre-dawn hours.
+The type of mosquito that can spread Zika virus (Zika) is most active during the early morning, day, and early evening.
+But New York is teeming with people during most of this time, meaning that our scientists had to find a way to reach the mosquito during pre-dawn hours.
 The solution?
 Wake it up, force it to take flight, and then kill it.

 This is just one of many innovations New York is using to bolster the fight against Zika.